-Flagship cities – sustainable mobility for cities worth living in.
+Partner cities – sustainable mobility for cities worth living in.

 The BMW Group has been working on concepts for the future of urban spaces with selected cities for almost 30 years.
 These include the flagship cities of Los Angeles, Beijing, Rotterdam and Munich.
 What do these cities have in common?
 Their growth is leading to increasingly dense residential and traffic areas.
 This means overloaded infrastructure, traffic jams, air pollution and noise.
 Every city has its own character.